PoloOnTheGo/JATOS_docs_v3/pages/Data-Privacy-and-Ethics.md

 The cookie virtually never expires (actually far in the future, around the year 2086).

-[HttpOnly](https://www.owasp.org/index.php/HttpOnly) is set to true (this means, it can't be read by JavaScript within the browser).
+[HttpOnly](https://www.owasp.org/index.php/HttpOnly) is set to false (this means, it can be read by JavaScript in the browser).

 This cookie contains these parameters: